simonswiss/flipstart/README.md

 ### Feedback Welcome!

-We certainly don't pretend to have the golden solution with FlipStart.
-We are welcoming any sort of feedback on how to improve the kit.
-Feel free to reach out should you have any questions or recommendations!
+We certainly don't pretend that FlipStart is teh silver bullet of front-end devleopment.
+We are openly welcoming any sort of feedback on how to improve the kit.
+Should you have any questions or recommendations, please reach out!